-In 2016, they were signed by the renowned indie label AdP-Records and plan to release their second studio album in spring 2017, to be produced by Udo Rinklin (Philipp Poisel, etc.).
-The new album, titled “My November My”, will be a concept album telling the story of “November Boy”, a figure greatly disappointed by the world and humanity, bitter and self-righteous, yet not without the ability for self-reflection and -critique, which he does through 12 chapters, to then bid farewell.
+In 2017, the band took the next step.
+After being signed by the renowned indie label AdP-Records, they released their second album in spring 2017, produced by Udo Rinklin (Philipp Poisel, etc.).
+The new album, entitled ‘My November My’, is a concept album telling the story of ‘November Boy’, a figure greatly disappointed by the world and humanity, bitter and self-righteous, yet not without the ability for self-reflection and -critique, which he does through 12 chapters, to then bid farewell.
 Intertextual references to Conor Oberst, The National or Belle & Sebastian will blend with epic song structures incorporating a sophisticated sound with deep beats and rhythms.
 This lonesome-beautiful acoustic dream and fragile melancholy is brought to fruition by the extraordinary vocals of Nick & June.
-There is no denying the duo’s development; their uniquely delicate voices are at the heart of their newest endeavour.
+There is no denying the band`s development; their uniquely delicate voices are at the heart of their newest endeavor.

 On stage, the four multi instrumentalists share guitars, mandolin, ukulele, bass, drums, glockenspiel, piano, organ, melodica, horn and even accordion.
 Come the end of 2017, Nick & June will have played close to 100 shows and where ever the paths will lead them in the future, there is one thing that remains certain; – home is where the heart hurts!